kroll-software/AudioDelossifier/README.md

 This code was developed with Python 3.12.7.

-Beside the python packages in requirements.txt you also need ffmpeg On linux: 'apt-get install ffmpeg'
+Beside the python packages in requirements.txt you also need ffmpeg (on linux: 'apt-get install ffmpeg')

 To install Tensorflow with GPU-support, please follow the instructions from the tensorflow website.